18rberry/Operationalizing-Equity-Tiebreaker-in-SF/README.md

 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── results            <- Intermediate analysis as HTML, PDF, LaTeX, etc.
+├── report            <- Final analysis as HTML, PDF, LaTeX, etc.
 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`